catdog2/mpy_bme280_esp8266/README.md

 * `temperature`:  the temperature in hundredths of a degree celsius.
 For example, the value 2534  indicates a temperature of 25.34 degrees.
 * `pressure`: the atmospheric pressure.
 This 32-bit value consists of 24 bits indicating the integer value, and 8 bits indicating the fractional value.
 To get a value in Pascals, divide the return value by 256.
 For example, a value of 24674867 indicates 96386.2Pa, or 963.862hPa.
 * `humidity`: the relative humidity.
 This 32-bit value consists of 22 bits indicating the integer value, and 10 bits indicating the fractional value.
 To get a value in %RH, divide the return value by 1024.
 For example, a value of 47445 indicates 46.333%RH.

+The BME280 constructor takes an optional `address` argument.
+BME280 devices are on I2C addresses 0x76 or 0x77.
+If you do not provide an address the driver will scan for a device and use it, raising an exception if no device is found.